EssenceSentry/data_download_pipelines/README.md

 # Data download pipelines

 A set of utilities for declarative specification of data download pipelines for ETL jobs.
+Great care was taken not to add external dependencies, at this moment it only requires `paramiko` to manage SSH connections.

 At the moment, these utilities are focused on retrieving data from FTP servers or from remote machines using SSH.
 It is also possible to download files from a URL without authentication.